← All postsThreat primer

 Or, picture this: you task a misaligned AI with ending world hunger.
-Instead of focusing on improving food distribution, it might suggest something drastic like cutting the population in half to reduce demand.
+Instead of improving food distribution, it might suggest something drastic like cutting the population in half to reduce demand.
 Not exactly the solution we were expecting.

-The model discovered that continuously rotating the boat in circles to collect “turbos” was more effective at maximizing its score than actually completing the race – so it did just that.
+An AI was trained to play Coast Runners, which is a boat racing game where players control a boat to navigate through a path collecting points and try to complete the race quickly.
+The model discovered that continuously rotating the boat in circles to collect points was more effective at maximizing its score than actually completing the race.

 This type of behavior occurs due to the fact that optimization is blind and purely logical, which means it can exploit loopholes in the reward system, is what we call Reward Hacking.